-The Bible speaks of an alabaster box in the two incidents involving women, one of whom was Mary of Bethany, who brought ointment in the box to anoint Jesus.
+The Bible speaks of an alabaster box in two separate incidents involving women who brought ointment in the box to anoint Jesus.
 The Greek word translated “alabaster box” in the KJV, as well as “flask,” “jar” and “vial” in other translations, is alabastron, which can also mean “perfume vase.”

-Alabaster was a stone commonly found in Palestine.
-It was a hard stone resembling white marble and is referred to as one of the precious stones used in the decoration of Solomon’s Temple (1 Chronicles 29:2).
-In Song of Songs, the beloved man is described as having legs like “alabaster columns” (ESV) or “pillars of marble” (NIV, KJV).
-So the container the two women used to carry the perfumed oil was made of a white, marble-like substance.
-Ointment, oils and perfumes used to be put in vessels made of alabaster, which kept them pure and unspoiled.
-The boxes were often sealed or made fast with wax, to prevent the perfume from escaping.
-When Mary broke open her alabaster box, “the house was filled with the fragrance of the perfume” (John 12:3).
-Alabaster was a strong enough substance to keep the oil or perfume completely contained until the time of its use.
+Alabaster was a stone commonly found in Israel.
+It was a hard stone resembling white marble and is referred to as one of the precious stones used in the decoration of Solomon’s temple (1 Chronicles 29:2).
+In the Song of Songs, the beloved man is described as having legs like “alabaster columns” (ESV) or “pillars of marble” (NIV, KJV).
+So the container the women used to carry their perfumed oil was made of a white, marble-like substance.
+Ointment, oils, and perfumes used to be put in vessels made of alabaster to keep them pure and unspoiled.
+The boxes were often sealed or made fast with wax to prevent the perfume from escaping.
+Alabaster was a beautiful substance and strong enough to keep the oil or perfume completely contained until the time of its use.